For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 So after you’ve survived Công viên Quách Thị Trang, lower your heart rate, catch your breath, and keep walking one block south towards the Museum.

-In a palatial neoclassicist villa are displayed mainly paintings from different eras as well as statues from the Cham and Funan epoch.
+In a palatial neoclassicist villa are displayed mainly paintings from different eras as well as statues from the Cham and Funan epochs.

-The post-war, heavily ideological works with their über-clear message deem a bit…bizarre.
+The post-war, heavily ideological works with their über-clear message deemed a bit…bizarre.

 Hồ Chí Minh City Museum of Fine Art